PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 - [HubSpot](https://www.hubspot.com/) for **sales and CRM**.
 Various tiers and combos available, starting from free.
 Free doesn’t mean you should start there, though.
 We like its Marketing Starter and Sales Pro products.

 - [Charlie](https://www.charliehr.com/) for **HR** things like recording salaries, time off, and contact details. $6 per employee per month.
 Charlie's UI looks janky, but it works.
+If you only have US-based employees, Gusto can do this for you too.

 - Protecting your **IP** - unless you are doing R&D, you really just need to focus on trade marks.
 This is a reasonably complicated area I've written a [separate guide](https://posthog.com/blog/registering-trademarks) for.